MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-E-Capital-Planning-Stress-Testing/section-702.505.md

 ##### § 702.505 NCUA action on capital plans. #####

 Link to an amendment published at 80 FR 66722, Oct.
-29, 2015.Link to an amendment published at 83 FR 17910, Apr.
-25, 2018.
+29, 2015.

+(a) *Timing* - (1) *Tier I & tier II credit unions.* NCUA will address any deficiencies in the capital plans submitted by tier I and tier II credit unions through the supervisory process.

-(a) *Timing.* NCUA will notify the covered credit union of the acceptance or rejection of its capital plan by August 31 of the year in which the credit union submitted its plan.
+(2) *Tier III credit unions.* NCUA will notify tier III credit unions of the acceptance or rejection of their capital plans by August 31 of the year in which their plan is submitted.

 (b) *Grounds for rejection of capital plan.* NCUA may reject a capital plan if it determines that: